Healthy Banana Bread

 Banana Bread Variations & Tips

-- For banana nut bread, toss some chopped pecans or walnuts into the batter!
-Same goes for chocolate chips.
-You could also add raisins, chopped dried fruit, blueberries or slices of bananas.
+- For banana nut bread, mix in your favorite chopped nut.
+You could also add dried fruit, blueberries or slices of bananas.

-- Have diet restrictions?
-With a few easy changes, you can make this bread vegan, dairy-free, egg free, or gluten free.
-Check the recipe notes for details.
+- I have successfully made this bread this bread vegan, dairy-free, egg free, and gluten free.
+See recipe notes for details.

 How To Freeze Banana Bread